wp-plugins/image-regenerate-select-crop/readme.txt

 == Regenerate All ==
 This option allows you to regenerate all the image for the selected image size Please be careful, once you click to regenerate the selected image size, the action is irreversible, the images already generated will be overwritten.

+== Default Crop ==
+This option allows you to set a default crop position for the images generated for particular image size.
+This default option will be used when you chose to regenerate an individual image or all of these and also when a new image is uploaded.